 If a change in control (as defined in the Change in Control Agreements or the 2002 D&O Plan) were to have occurred on December 31, 2008, all of the then outstanding stock options granted by us to the Senior Executives would have become fully vested and exercisable.
-For each Senior Executive, the number of our shares for which the options would have become fully exercisable is specified above under the subheading "Payments in the Event of a Change in Control Agreements."
+For each Senior Executive, the number of our shares for which the options would have become fully exercisable is specified above under the subheading "Payments in the Event of a Change in Control" under the heading "Change in Control Agreements."